risk-first/website/Agency-Risk.md

 > A project, activity or goal pursued as a personal favourite, rather than because it is generally accepted as necessary or important.  - [Pet Project, _Wiktionary_](https://en.wiktionary.org/wiki/pet_project)

-Sometimes, budget-holders have projects they value more than others without reference to the value placed on them by the business.
-Perhaps the project has a goal that aligns closely with the budget holder's passions, or its related to work they were previously responsible for.
+Sometimes budget-holders have projects they value more than others without reference to the value placed on them by the business.
+Perhaps the project has a goal that aligns closely with the budget holder's passions, or it's related to work they were previously responsible for.

 Working on a pet project usually means you get lots of attention (and more than enough budget), but it can fall apart very quickly under scrutiny.

 ### Morale Risk

-> Morale, also known as Esprit de Corps is the capacity of a group's members to retain belief in an institution or goal, particularly in the face of opposition or hardship - [Morale, _Wikipedia_](https://en.wikipedia.org/wiki/Morale)
+> Morale, also known as Esprit de Corps, is the capacity of a group's members to retain belief in an institution or goal, particularly in the face of opposition or hardship - [Morale, _Wikipedia_](https://en.wikipedia.org/wiki/Morale)

-Sometimes, the morale of the team or individuals within it dips, leading to lack of motivation.
-[Morale Risk](Agency-Risk#morale-risk) is a kind of [Agency Risk](Agency-Risk) because it really means that a team member or the whole team isn't committed to the [Goal](Glossary#Goal-In-Mind), may decide their efforts are best spent elsewhere.
+Sometimes the morale of the team or individuals within it dips, leading to lack of motivation.
+[Morale Risk](Agency-Risk#morale-risk) is a kind of [Agency Risk](Agency-Risk) because it really means that a team member or the whole team isn't committed to the [Goal](Glossary#Goal-In-Mind) and may decide their efforts are best spent elsewhere.
 [Morale Risk](Agency-Risk#morale-risk) might be caused by:

- - **External Factors**:  Perhaps the employees' dog has died, or they're simply tired of the industry, or are not feeling challenged.
+ - **External Factors**:  Perhaps the employee's dog has died, or they're simply tired of the industry, or are not feeling challenged.
- - **The goal feels unachievable**:  in this case, people won't commit their full effort to it.
-This might be due to to a difference in the evaluation of the risks on the project between the team members and the leader.
+ - **The goal feels unachievable**:  in this case people won't commit their full effort to it.
+This might be due to a difference in the evaluation of the risks on the project between the team members and the leader.
 In military science, a second meaning of morale is how well supplied and equipped a unit is.
 This would also seem like a useful reference point for IT projects.
-If teams are under-staffed or under-equipped, this will impact on motivation too.
+If teams are under-staffed or under-equipped, it will impact on motivation too.
  - **The goal isn't sufficiently worthy**, or the team doesn't feel sufficiently valued.

 ### Software Processes